rcazzara/seldovia/_people/Bowen. Ruus, Jr..md

 to take into account the ebb and fIow of quite a field of slush ice, but she lost no time on account of it.
 She landed here near the dock of the Alaskan Engineering Commission and was unloaded with-out difficulty.
-The Pilgrim on her voyage from Seldovia was in charge of Pilot Rufe Bowen.
+The Pilgrim on her voyage from Seldovia was in the charge of Pilot Rufe Bowen.
 Her owner, Captain William Nelson, was aboard of her.
 She is scheduled to leave Anchorage on her return to Seldovia late this afternoon or to-morrow.